 This blog will be about me wrecking a Windows device during Autopilot Pre-Provisioning to see what is happening underneath.
-While doing so I stumbled upon some funny details.
+While doing so, I stumbled upon the funny /fake Foouser@ and Autopilot@ user accounts.

 1. Introduction

-Today I was playing around with Windows 10 and trying to perform an Autopilot pre-provisioning.
-Okay no problem here, right?
-Guess again, because I was trying to get a closer look at how Windows 10 HOME handles the Autopilot pre-provisioning
+Today, I was playing around with Windows 10 and trying to perform an Autopilot pre-provisioning.
+Okay, no problem here, right?
+Guess again, because I was trying to get a closer look at how a Windows HOME device handles the Autopilot pre-provisioning…

 As shown above, the device “somehow” (long live attestation… even for Windows 10 home devices) managed to get enrolled into Azure Ad but it failed at the “registering your device for mobile management” step.
-It’s quite fun to see a Windows 10 Home device succeeding in joining the organization / becoming Azure Ad Joined.
+It’s quite fun to see a Windows 11 Home device succeeding in joining the organization / becoming Entra Joined.
 That’s for sure!
-I decided to let it time out and just continue the process and reboot the device.
+I let it time out and just continue the process and reboot the device.

-The device was still Azure Ad joined but I was missing the option to log in with a Microsoft 365 account (duhhhh….
+The device was still Entra joined but I was missing the option to log in with a Microsoft 365 account (duhhhh….
 Windows HOME) so I logged in with the normal user account I created before rebooting the device.

 When taking a closer look at the Azure Ad account that is mentioned in the “Access work or school” settings I noticed this funny Autopilot account: Autopilot@domainname.com

-At first, you could get the idea that it is using a sort of DEM (device enrollment manager) account to enroll your device with Autopilot but that’s not true!
-It’s just a fake account and nothing more!.
+At first, you might think it is using a DEM (device enrollment manager) account to enroll your device with Autopilot, but that’s not true!
+It’s just a fake account, nothing more!

 Autopilot White Glove Pre-Provisioned Deployment Flow (call4cloud.nl)

 But looking back now at that blog, I have the feeling I missed out on some important parts about the Autopilot@ user, so I guess this is version 2 of that Willys White Glove Wonderland blog?
-I decided to take another deep dive into Autopilot pre-provisioning to determine why it needed the Autopilot@ fake enrollment account.
+I decided to take another deep dive into Autopilot pre-provisioning to determine what was going on!

 2. The Flow

-Let’s start by taking a look at a chronicle overview of what happens when starting Autopilot deployment for pre-provisioned deployments.
-I divided the overview into main tasks and the corresponding subtasks.
+Let’s start by reviewing a chronic overview of what happens when starting Autopilot deployment for pre-provisioned deployments.
+I divided the overview into main tasks and their corresponding subtasks.

 3. Explaining the Flow